octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

 $ tezos-client --version
 ```

-The full documentation on Tezos-admin-client can be found [here](https://tezos.gitlab.io/008/cli-commands.html#cli-commands).
+The full documentation on _Tezos-client_ can be found [here](https://tezos.gitlab.io/008/cli-commands.html#cli-commands).

 ### Client examples
-non-exhaustive list of possible commands with tezos-client.
-To have more command please refer to the [cli manual](https://tezos.gitlab.io/008/cli-commands.html#cli-commands).
+This is a non-exhaustive list of possible commands with _tezos-client_.
+To discover more commands please refer to the [CLI manual](https://tezos.gitlab.io/008/cli-commands.html#cli-commands).

 #### Get balance
 To get the balance of your account you can execute the following command:

 ```bash
 $ tezos-client get balance for #accountName
 ```

 #### Get timestamp
 This call is useful to check if the node is synchronized.
 It returns the UTC time of the latest downloaded block, timezones may differ from your local time.

 ```bash
 $ tezos-client get timestamp
 ```

 #### List known addresses

-This call lists implicit accounts registered in your tezos-client.
+This call lists implicit accounts registered in your _tezos-client_.

 ```bash
 $ tezos-client list known addresses
 ```

 #### List known contracts

-This call lists all accounts (implicit and smart contract) registered in your tezos-client.
+This call lists all accounts (implicit and smart contract) registered in your _tezos-client_.

 ```bash
 $ tezos-client list known contracts
 ```

 #### Transfers and receipts
-The command line below makes/shows a transaction of 42ꜩ from the account _user1_ to _user2_ (You can also just use the tezos addresses directly).
+The command line below makes a transaction of 42ꜩ from the account _user1_ to _user2_ (you can also just use the tezos addresses directly):

 ```bash
 $ tezos-client transfer 30 from user1 to user2 --burn-cap 0.5
 ```

 Notice that `--burn-cap` specifies the maximum fee the user is willing to pay for this operation.
-The actual fee is determined by the system.
+The actual fee is determined by the network.

-You can also add `--dry-run` if you want to just practice and run a transaction simulation.
+You can also add `--dry-run` if you just want to practice by running a transaction simulation instead of a real transaction.

-The recipe of this command line is created :
+The recipe of this command is as follows:
 ```
 Current head: BM3smBpBVtHD (timestamp: 2021-03-12T09:42:28.000-00:00, validation: 2021-03-12T09:42:38.372-00:00)
 Node is bootstrapped.